All Episodes

 And then somehow, after that, I guess you began to have out-of-body experiences.

-seven years they kept me overseas.
+But actually, another seven years, they kept me overseas.

-A lot of things changed for me.
+But a lot of things changed for me.

 I stopped doing a lot of things that I had done before.